Interactions Dashboard¶

 -

-Click Interactions under the Contact Center section of the Analytics panel.
-The Interactions dashboard is displayed on the right side of the page.
+Select Interactions under the Contact Center section of the Analytics panel.
+The Interactions dashboard appears on the right side of the page.

 -

-You will be redirected to the interactions section on the MONITOR tab.
+You are redirected to the Interactions section on the Monitor tab.

 -